peremartra/Rearchitecting-LLMs/README.md

 3. **Chapter 4**: Master data-driven layer selection using cosine similarity 🆕

 Stop being a mere user.
 It's time to become an architect.

+## 🌟 Support This Project

+If you find these techniques useful, consider:
+- ⭐ Starring this repo to stay updated
+- 🔄 Sharing it with your team
+- 💬 Opening Discussions with your questions

+Every star helps us reach more LLM engineers who can benefit from this work.